evanwill/openrefine-b/content/2-start.md

 To find your "workspace", click the "Open project" tab on the Refine start page side bar, then look at the bottom of the screen and click on "Browse workspace directory".
 This should open a file explorer window on your system in the "workspace" folder (see [where data is stored](https://openrefine.org/docs/manual/installing#set-where-data-is-stored){:target='_blank' rel='noopener'}).

-You can find details about different Refine versions on the [Release notes page](https://openrefine.org/whats_new) or the [GitHub Releases](https://github.com/OpenRefine/OpenRefine/releases).
+You can find details about different Refine versions on the [Release notes](https://openrefine.org/whats_new) or the [GitHub Releases](https://github.com/OpenRefine/OpenRefine/releases).